gifluana/gifluana/README.md

 ## 🧱 Featured Mods

 ### 🔥 [CobbleFurnies](https://modrinth.com/mod/cobblefurnies)
-> *A furniture add-on for Cobblemon with working stoves, decorative blocks, and cooking integration.*
+> *A furniture add-on for Cobblemon with decorative furniture.*

-- Functional stoves compatible with **Cobblemon cooking**
+- Functional stoves compatible with **Cobblemon cooking** *(For Cobblemon 1.7.0+)*
 - Built using **Architectury** for Fabric & NeoForge
-- JEI and REI integration
-- Custom models and particle effects
+- Custom made models and textures

 ---

 ### 🪑 [Furnies](https://modrinth.com/mod/furnies)
-> *A standalone furniture mod with high-quality models, color variants, and full rotation support.*
+> *A standalone furniture mod with high-quality models, color variants.*

 - 100% decorative and performant
 - Multiple color and wood variants
-- Compatible with structure blocks & rotation

 ---

 ### 🧐 [Inspectability](https://modrinth.com/mod/inspectability)
-> *Right-click any block or entity to inspect it.
+> *Right-click any item to inspect it in a 3d environment.
 Great for modpack devs, builders and tech players.*

-- Displays NBT and block/entity data in a friendly HUD
 - Works in modpacks or development environments
 - Lightweight and client-side only